PalisadoesFoundation/talawa-docs/docs/developers/talawa-admin/plugins/plugin-architecture.md

 ### Talawa API

-It is a nodeJS API that is used to interface with the database containing list of the plugins with thier different attributes.
+It is a nodeJS API that is used to interface with the database containing list of the plugins with their different attributes.

 A sample Plugin Model can have the below properties.